 The most common types of corporate vehicles are limited liability companies.
 This could be a private company limited by shares or a public limited company.
 A limited liability company is one whose members’ liabilities are limited to the amount of unpaid shares held by them in the event of the company’s winding up.

 A private company is suitable for establishing joint ventures, special purpose vehicles and subsidiaries of foreign entities.
 A public company is suitable for raising capital from the public through sale of its shares on the stock market.
-Except for private placements by a public company, it is not a suitable vehicle for FDI, although it would be preferable for FPI as a foreigner can invest remotely by buying stock in the public company.

 The management structure for public and private limited liability companies is one-tier in nature.
 This implies that the board of directors performs both management and supervisory functions.